weirdgyn/SpriteGrabber/README.md

 Sited below the two frames picturebox there are a number of widgets (buttons, textboxes, up-down controls) to adjust, report and run the workflow actions.

 The _Frame bundles_ texbox simply report the filename of the last selected graphic source.
-To select a graphic source you need to push onto the button on the right of the textbox and select a suitable file from your archives.
-Once the file has been selected the application will investigate the file collecting the total frames number and then try to load the first two frames to place them in _Frames_ pictureboxes.
+To select a graphic source you need to push onto the button on the right of the textbox and select a suitable file from your archives (or drag & drop the same file over the textbox).
+Once the file has been selected the application will investigate it collecting the total frames number and loading the first two frames to place them in _Frames_ pictureboxes.

 Each _frame_ picturebox is used to depict the frame selected by the user acting on up-down controls placed under the picturebox itself.
 The button placed between the two up-down control is used to exchange the frames into the pictureboxes (and frames indexes accordingly).
-Those frames are used by the application to _summon_ the sprite, you should try to select two frames with the most _common_ background and the sprite meant to be collected in two different and not overlapping positions.
+Those frames are used by the application to _summon_ the sprite during the grabbing process, as a general hint you should try to select two frames with the most _common_ background and the sprite meant to be collected in two different and not overlapping positions.

 _Messages_ listview is a simple log of actions and results/errors occurred during the application run.
-The list itself can be cleared / saved acting on the listview context menu.
+The list itself can be cleared / saved acting on its context menu.

 _Frames_ textbox (placed on the left below the picturebox) reports the total number of frames available in the graphic source.